IgorMundstein/WinMemoryCleaner/README.md

 ### Settings

-- `Always on top` - Pins the window to the top of all your windows.
+- `Always on top` - Pins the window to the top of all your windows
-- `Auto update` - Keeps the app up to date.
+- `Auto update` - Keeps the app up to date
-- `Close after optimization` - Closes the app after optimization.
+- `Close after optimization` - Closes the app after optimization
-- `Close to the notification area` - Minimize the app to the system tray when clicking the close (X) button.
+- `Close to the notification area` - Minimize the app to the system tray when clicking the close (X) button
-- `Run on startup` - Runs the app after the system boots up.
+- `Run on startup` - Runs the app after the system boots up
-- `Show optimization notifications` - Sends a message to the notification area after optimization.
+- `Show optimization notifications` - Sends a message to the notification area after optimization
 - `Start minimized` - The app will start minimized to the system tray.
-Single/Double click on the icon to restore.
+Single/Double click on the icon to restore

 ### System tray